MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Goal: Protect information, systems, and assets without impacting business value.
 * To achieve this:
   * Implement strong identity/permission management
+    * Use the principle of least privilidge
   * Monitor for unusual activity and automatically alert if suspicious
   * Enable security procedures at each step through the architecture
     * e.g. At the load balancer, at the EC2 instance, and in the application
     * If one fails, there is a chance the security at other layers will catch it
-  * Protect data both at rest and in-flight
+  * Protect data both at-rest and in-flight
-  * Limit manual interactions with raw data (i.e. automate it away)
+  * Limit human-interaction with raw data (i.e. automate it away)
   * Perform dry-runs of catastrophic security events to understand how to handle the situation

 ## Reliability Pillar